Lightgazer/Berwick-Saga-translation/README.md

 Place DATA3.DAT, DATA4.DAT and TuBS.exe in one folder, then run.

-Contact me via twitter https://twitter.com/Lightgazer
+Contact me via twitter https://twitter.com/Lightgazer or Telegram @Lightgazer